 Pareene follows this nonsense with claims that Borowitz’s humor is most appropriate for old people, because apparently in Pareene’s estimation, old people suck and aren’t funny.
 In defense of this argument, he cites Borowitz’s appearance on CBS Sunday Morning as evidence that his ideal audience is old people.

-Of course, CBS Sunday Morning has also featured comedians like Louis CK, Chris Rock and Sarah Silverman, just to name just a few, so they must suck, too.
+Of course, CBS Sunday Morning has also featured comedians like Louis CK, Chris Rock and Sarah Silverman, to name just a few, so they must suck, too.
 Right?

-Pareene then proposes a formula for creating a Borowitz joke and attempts to create a few of his own, none of which are funny (nor is the Pareene’s formula bit), all the while lacing his piece with more unnecessary exclamation marks and the incredibly stupid double question mark.
+Pareene then proposes a formula for creating a Borowitz joke and attempts to create a few of his own, none of which are funny (nor is Pareene’s formula bit), all the while lacing his piece with more unnecessary exclamation marks and the incredibly stupid double question mark.

-Pareene ends his piece by suggesting that Borowitz should work less often, not only for the good of America (yeah, he said America, and I know he used it as an exaggeration, but sometimes exaggeration is so obvious and cliché that it no longer serve as exaggeration), but for Borowtiz’s own good.
+Pareene ends his piece by suggesting that Borowitz should work less often, not only for the good of America (yeah, he said America, and I know he used it as an exaggeration, but sometimes exaggeration is so apparent and cliché that it no longer serve as exaggeration), but for Borowtiz’s own good.

-I guess it wasn’t such a take down after all.
+I guess it wasn’t such a takedown after all.
 In the end, Pareene must like Borowitz a great deal.
-Apparently he wrote this whole take down as a way of warning Borowitz about the dangers of overexposure and a life spent consumed with too much work and not enough play.
+Apparently, he wrote this whole takedown as a way of warning Borowitz about the dangers of overexposure and a life spent consumed with too much work and not enough play.

-Pareene also states that less Borowitz would be good for his Twitter feed, but apparently Pareene doesn’t understand Twitter.
+Pareene also states that less Borowitz would be good for his Twitter feed, but apparently, Pareene doesn’t understand Twitter.

-Rather than writing a hack takedown piece in Salon, just unfollow the guy if you don’t like him.
+Rather than writing a hack takedown piece in Salon, unfollow the guy if you don’t like him.
 It would be better for you, Alex Pareene.

 See?
-This isn’t a take down of a take down after all.
+This isn’t a takedown of a takedown after all.
 I’m just looking out for you, Alex Pareene.

 I mean, for you!